Goodbye, Nintendo Power

 One of the longest running video game magazines in North America has decided to cease publication after Nintendo announced that it would not be renewing their licensing agreement with publisher Future US.
-After 24 years and 281 issues, the definitive source for all things Nintendo will soon pass into retro existence with classic NES games it once featured.
+After 24 years and 281 issues, the definitive source for all things Nintendo will soon pass into retro existence with the classic NES games it once featured.

 By 1988, Nintendo was simply the biggest thing to happen in the gaming world.
 In fact, Nintendo dominated the market at that time and many attribute the Nintendo Entertainment System as the console that saved the video game industry in the US.
 Those who remember the old 8-bit days can attest to the ridiculous difficulty of games back then.
 What made things worse was there wasn’t a lot that could be done about it.
 Today it’s easy to hop online and find an answer to any question, but 24 years ago players didn’t have a lot of options.